Kubernetes Deployment

 AWS_REGION: <aws region>

-# This should be set to avoid ratelimiting certain actions that interact with github, such as catalogs
+# This should be set to avoid ratelimiting certain actions that interact with github, such as server sources

 GITHUB_AUTH_TOKEN: <PAT from github>